 While gluten free baking isn't exactly my expertise, I've picked up a few tricks over the years.
-So I want to share those with you here as I know both casual bakers and recipe developers alike will find these useful!
+So I want to share those gluten free baking tips with you here as I know both casual bakers and recipe developers alike will find these useful!

 How to Develop or Convert to a Gluten Free Recipe

-In the event that I set out to develop a gluten free recipe (and if you’re looking to start converting recipes yourself ), I generally recommend taking one of three approaches that have pretty good rates of success:
+When I set out to develop a gluten free recipe (or if you’re looking to a recipe to gluten free), I generally recommend taking one of three approaches that have pretty good rates of success.
+So let's analyze why each one works.

 Start with a recipe that doesn’t rely heavily on flour.
 Typically, this means the flour will be a very small portion of the overall recipe ingredients.
 That indicates its only role will likely be to function as a “dry” ingredient, aka to absorb moisture.

-The good news it, there are gluten free flours that can perform that particular function well!
 The swap can usually be done with little impact to your recipe.
 An example of this simple swap is my uber-fudgy gluten free brownies that I make for my bakery.
-They originally had so little wheat flour that no one missed it when I swapped it out for whole grain oat flour.
+They originally had so little wheat flour in them, that no one missed it when I swapped it out for whole grain oat flour.

 Find a recipe that will feature your favorite gluten free flours well.
 My personal go-to is always whole grain oat flour.
 Therefore, I try to create recipes where the oat flour will blend well in texture and taste with the other ingredients.